-- Ensuring that staff (including temporary staff) and volunteers are informed of this policy as part of their induction. - Communicating this policy to parents when their child joins the school and via the school website. - Ensuring that the designated safeguarding lead has appropriate time, training and resources and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate.

-- Make sure each child in the Early Years Foundation Stage is assigned a key person. - Fig 1 Summary of School Procedure to Follow Where There Are Concerns about a Child.
+- Ensuring that staff (including temporary staff) and volunteers are informed of this policy as part of their induction. - Communicating this policy to parents when their child joins the school and via the school website. - Ensuring that the designated safeguarding lead has appropriate time, training and resources and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate. - Ensuring the relevant staffing ratios are met, where applicable. - Make sure each child in the Early Years Foundation Stage is assigned a key person.

-All staff must report any concerns about a pupil/student to the named school DSL on page 3 of this document in the first instance
+All staff must report any concerns about a pupil/student to the named school DSL on page 3 of this docement in the first instance